rackerlabs/technical-blog/_posts/2016-05-13-keystone_horizon_nginx_Ubuntu_1604.md

     service nginx stop

-Since keystone and horizon run behind the uwsgi service, disable these services so the don't start as systemd services:
+Since keystone and horizon run behind the uwsgi service, disable these services so they don't start as systemd services:

     systemctl disable keystone
     systemctl disable horizon